Skip to main content

 Biography

 Brice Peterson joined the faculty as an assistant professor in 2021.
 He completed his BA in English and Russian (’13) at Brigham Young University and his MA (’15) and PhD (’19) at Penn State University.
-He met his wife Rebecca while taking two English classes (Victorian Literature and Literary Theory), and they are the proud parents of two delightful children, Darcy and Bingley.
+He met his wife Rebecca while taking two English classes (Victorian Literature and Literary Theory), and they are the proud parents of four delightful children (including a set of twins): Darcy, Bingley, Knightley, and Dashwood.

 Research Interests